By Liam Higgins

 Around city markets they take up space on sidewalks, selling fruit and vegetables and sometimes household goods.
 On historic district streets they push wheelbarrows of produce or food carts, some with gas-fired grills for cooking.
 Some simply walk, selling potato chips, candy and umbrellas.
 At busy intersections, they circulate among stopped cars, peddling juice, candy and nuts or offering to wash windshields.

 The vendors have been a part of Cuenca street culture for centuries, providing an important service to busy residents who don’t have time to go to grocery stores and markets.

 There is a problem, however.
-The street sellers are working illegally — or informally — and their numbers are growing.
+The street sellers are working informally, without permits, and their numbers are growing.

 Estimates of the number vendors working city streets depends on who you ask.
 The Office of Historical and Patrimonial Areas says there are 1,169 while the Office of Market Management puts the count at 2,000.
-According to Cevallos, these numbers are absurdly low; he says there are 8,000.
+According to Cevallos, these numbers are absurdly low; he says there are at least 5,000.

 What everyone agrees on is that the number is increasing rapidly.